Sparse Pseudo-input Local Kriging for Large Spatial Datasets with Exogenous Variables: Introduction

 \section{Introduction}

-Recent advances in data collection technologies in Geostatistics, such as ubiquitous satellites around the planet, have created an unprecedented opportunity for utilizing data-driven predictive models.
-Particularly, Kriging~\citep{cressie1990origins}, also known as Gaussian Process (GP) regression~\citep{Ras}, can theoretically benefit from very large datasets since it is a non-parametric model whose flexibility and performance generally increase by having more data points~\citep{hastie2009elements}.
-However, the computational complexity hinders efficient application of GP regression to large datasets.
-Specifically, GP regression is dominated by the inversion of covariance matrices which is of $O(N^3)$, where $N$ is the number of data points.
-A significant body of research in GP regression deals with constructing an approximated covariance matrix, which is less costly to invert.
-These approximation methods either result in sparse or low-ranked covariance matrices, which reduce the cost of matrix inversion (see~\cite{silverman1985some,SnlSPGP,tresp2000bayesian,du2009fixed}).
+Advances in data collection technologies for geostatistics have created unprecedented opportunities to build more effective data-driven models.
+Of paramount importance in many engineering applications is to build predictive models for spatial processes that include environmental factors such as temperature or irrigation as \comm{significant predictors}~\citep{gao2014estimating,zhangextended}.
+We call these environmental factors exogenous variables to distinguish them from simple spatial information such as latitude, longitude, and altitude.

-The fact that most spatial data are non-stationary presents still another challenge, i.e., the covariance structure changes for different locations in the space, primarily when the behavior of the response variable strongly depends on the underlying geology~\citep{kim2005analyzing}.
-Thus, in the context of spatial data, GP regression needs to efficiently address the large number of data points while effectively capturing the inhomogeneous covariance structure.
+Kriging~\citep{cressie1990origins}, also known as Gaussian process regression (GPR)~\citep{Ras}, is a powerful tool for modeling spatial processes.
+Theoretically, GPR can benefit from very large datasets since it is a non-parametric model whose flexibility and performance generally increase by having more data points~\citep{hastie2009elements}.
+However, the computational complexity of GPR is dominated by the inversion of covariance matrices which is of $\mathcal{O}(N^3)$, where $N$ is the number of data points.